 “The ABCs of Arbitrating Outside of the New York Convention,” Latham & Watkins International Arbitration Newsletter, June 2014

-Recent Antitrust Training Seminars to Chinese Companies and Government Agencies:
+Recent Antitrust Seminars to Chinese Companies and Government Agencies:

-Lecturer, “US Antitrust Law and Taiwanese Companies,” Taiwan Fair Trade Commission, Dec.
+- Lecturer, “US Antitrust Laws and Taiwanese Companies,” Taiwan Fair Trade Commission, Dec.
 4, 2015

-Presenter, “Handling U.S. Litigations and Investigations: Challenges and Solutions,” 2017 Cross-Border Litigation Conference, August 2017 (Beijing)
+Presenter, “Handling U.S. Litigations and Investigations: Challenges and Solutions,” 2017 Cross-Border Litigation Conference (Beijing, August 2017)

 “China - A Macro Overview & Business Perspective,” Wilbur K. Woo 2016 Greater China Business Conference: US-China Investment, UCLA Anderson School of Management, April 22, 2016